KyleMayes/clang-rs/README.md

 Released under the Apache License 2.0.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on contributing to this repository.

 ## Supported Versions

 To target a version of `libclang`, enable one of the following Cargo features: